Fredrick is an expert gardener, plumber, and author of farming guides. He loves to write about pest control, fish farming, and beekeeping.

 If parts like the entrance reducer, inner cover, supers, and frames are worn out or have irregular surfaces, they can encourage the growth of molds.
 The worn areas capture debris and moisture which promote the growth of molds and the decay of the wooden parts.

 It is therefore recommended to inspect your hive regularly for any broken or decaying parts.
 If you find some damaged parts, you need to repair or replace them immediately.
+If your hive is damaged beyond repair, you need to replace it.
+I recommend the BEEXTM Langstroth which is well-constructed to prevent mold formation and many other problems that affect beehives.
+I have replaced my old hives with BEEXTM hives and I no longer experience the mold problem.

 6. Bring in a Healthy Bee Colony